chriswkingg/basic-virtual-machine/README.md

 # basic-virtual-machine
-Super simple stack based virtual machine written in C
+Super simple virtual machine with a stack written in C